molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 29: Check if all files are finished

-This step is checking if all the steps in the pipeline are actually finished.
+This step performs checking if all the steps in the pipeline are actually finished.
 It sometimes happens that a job is not submitted to the scheduler.
-If everything is finished than it will write a file called CountAllFinishedFiles_CORRECT, if not it will make CountAllFinishedFiles_INCORRECT.
-When it is not all finished it will show in the CountAllFinishedFiles_INCORRECT file which files are not finished yet.
+If everything is finished than it will write a file called CountAllFinishedFiles_CORRECT.
+If not, it will make CountAllFinishedFiles_INCORRECT.
+This file contains the name(s) of the file(s) that are not finished yet.

 **Scriptname:** CountAllFinishedFiles
 **Input:** all .sh scripts + all .sh.finished files in the jobs folder